mindspore-ai/docs/docs/lite/docs/source_en/reference/faq.md

 <font size=3>**Q: Does MindSpore Lite have a lightweight on-device inference engine?**</font>

-A:The MindSpore Lite lightweight inference framework MindSpore Lite has been officially launched in r0.7.
+A: The MindSpore Lite lightweight inference framework MindSpore Lite has been officially launched in r0.7.
 You are welcome to try it and give your comments.
 For details about the overview, tutorials, and documents, see [MindSpore Lite](https://www.mindspore.cn/lite/en).

 <br/>